jdelpino-dev/fruit_search_project/README.md

 * ✅ Used git to keep track of changes and developed new features only in new branches.
 * ✅ Deployed your app to GitHub Pages.
+* ✅ Learned basics of the JSDocs standard and used it to document my code
 * Create tests using Jasmine.
+* Update and Improve documentation as the project changes.

 ## Further Goals (advanced requeriments)
 * ✅ Created informational categories.